emtee40/fdroid-wiki/Internal/Tips&Tricks.md

 ```
 build_server_always: true          (so you don't need to specify at runtime)
 deploy_process_logs: true          (so build logs are kept even if the build failed)
-serverwebroot: /home/fdroid        (create a folder `/home/fdroid/repo/` to save the logs into)
 ```

 # Useful aliases for common tasks